 Pro Tip: Avoid placing the coffee in direct sunlight.
 Place it in a spot where light or heat won’t affect your concoction.

-Step 7 - Add Filter To Basket, Screw Onto Aeropress.
+7 - Add Filter To Basket, Screw Onto AeroPress.
 Flip Onto A Glass.

 Pro Tip: Before adding coffee concentrate to your glass, set your glass on the scale and tare it.
 Then, when the coffee concentrate has been added, put it back on the scale to know exactly how many grams of concentrate you have.

 8 - Clean Your AeroPress.

 Once your coffee has been extracted, empty the grounds into the trash or compost and rinse off your AeroPress.
 You’ve got to love how easy it is to clean these things.

 9 - Finish your cold brew by adding water or milk.